Questions & Answers

 Q. Is a lightweight saddle better for the horse than a heavier one?

 A. Depends on the weight and how the saddle is constructed.
 Some saddles really are too heavy for everyone!
-On the other end of the weight spectrum I have not seen a light weight western saddle that has a decent weight distribution for the horse.
+On the other end of the weight spectrum I have not seen a light weight western saddle that has a decent weight distribution for the horse, other than the TWS Custom saddles (the lightest I weighed was just over 8kg).
 It also depends what is classified as light weight.
 Equiflex and AK saddles can weigh as little as 10kg (22lbs) which is light for a well-made, comfortable (for both horse and rider) western saddle.
+When we reduce weight we often reduce weight bearing capacity which can damage the horses muscles and tissues over time.

 Q. Do you fit or sell English saddles?

 A. I am very happy to (and regularly asked to) check English saddles.
 I don’t do flocking.
-The only English-type saddles I sell are ones in the Barefoot range.
+The only English-type saddles I sell are ones in the Barefoot & Edix ranges.
+I recommend LM Saddles for English saddle fitting.

 Q. What cinch should I order?